Jomsom: Jomsom trek

 Jomsom is the starting point of the scenic trekking routes in Upper Mustang and Manang.
 The diverse landscape and culture found along this trekking route give marvellous insight into the way of life of Nepali people of various ethnic groups.
-The highlight is a trek through the deepest gorge in the world carved by the Kali Gandaki River, which originates in the Tibetan plateau to eventually flow into the Ganges in India.
+The highlight is a trek through the deepest gorge in the world carved by the Kali Gandaki River, which originates in the Tibetan plateau to eventually flow into the Ganges in the country of India.

 Not too far from Jomsom is Muktinath, the famous pilgrimage site for Buddhists as well as Hindus.
 To Hindus, Muktinath is a sacred place of salvation.
 They believe that bathing in the waters here guarantees salvation after death.
 The Hindu god, Brahma, is said to have lit the eternal flames that burn at Muktinath.
 To Buddhists, Muktinath is a place where the great sage Guru Rinpoche (Padmasambhava) who brought Buddhism to Tibet, came to meditate.
 The area around Jomsom is a perfect place to find fossilised ammonites, known locally as Shaligram, which are found all along the upper reaches of the Kali Gandaki.

 Most of the route along the Jomsom trek forms part of the Annapurna circuit and Annapurna foothill treks.
 The usual starting point is Naya Pul on the Pokhara to Baglung road and from there, via Ghorepani and Tatopani, into the gorge of the Kali Gandaki.
 The deep valleys and high mountains encircling the giant Annapurna Himal embrace a wide range of peoples and terrain, from sub-tropical jungle to a high, dry landscape resembling the Tibetan Plateau.